m4cren/ArchLinuxHyprland/README.md

 # ArchLinuxHyprland
-This is my hyprland .config files
+This is my hyprland .config files HyDE-Project